The Countries Who've Handled Coronavirus the Best – and Worst

 One of the issues with comparing countries is that many of them report deaths in different ways.
 Belgium, for instance, includes deaths where coronavirus was suspected of being present, but was never confirmed with a test.
 It’s also been suspected that some countries have not been exactly transparent with their records.

-Our data has been based on the current cases and deaths, as of 1st December 2020.
+Our data has been based on the current cases and deaths, as of 1 April 2021.
+Moving forward, we will be updating our figures monthly.

 Top five countries that handled coronavirus the best